cinus-ue/securekit/README.md

 # SecureKit

-SecureKit is an easy to use encryption software that uses 256-bit encryption to protect your private files and prevent them from being modified, read or even theft.
-Protect all your sensitive personal and commercial information including your photos, Word docs, PDFs or any other private document.
+SecureKit is an easy to use encryption software that uses 256-bit encryption to protect your private files and prevent them from being modified, read or even accessed without the correct password.

 # Usage